What Is Wine Body and How To Taste It

 Wine body is defined by how heavy and rich a wine tastes.
 It’s a combination of several factors: grape variety, alcohol level, and even sweetness level.

-If you’re trying to find new favorites, wine body is a great way to differentiate grape varieties to find your style preference.
+If you’re trying to find new favorites, wine body is a great way to differentiate grape varieties and find your style preference.
 Let’s break down the different body styles with a few examples so you can find more of what you love.

 wine-body-infographic-winefolly-2